 Face-to-face addiction therapy, also known as in-person therapy/ individual therapy or traditional therapy provides a safe space where the client and therapist work together to explore the client's feelings, thoughts, and behaviours, with the goal of addressing and resolving mental health concerns.
 The therapist may use different styles of treatment varying from Cognitive Behavioural Therapy (CBT), Trauma therapy, person centred or even Psychodynamic therapy.

-At Rehabs UK our therapists specialise in addiction with some of them even being in recovery themselves.
+At Rehabs UK the therapists we are connected to specialise in addiction with some of them even being in recovery themselves.
 We believe this is a massive benefit to those accessing therapy through us and currently we are able to offer face-to-face treatment in Norwich, Bury and Cambridgeshire.

-As with any of our services you or your loved will be given access to our weekly online recovery group facilitated by our Head Therapist Jakana and we also provide a Whatsapp group for further support free of charge.
+As with any of our services you or your loved will be given access to a weekly online recovery group facilitated by Therapist Jakana and we also offer a Whatsapp group for further support free of charge.

 We are also able to offer face-to-face therapy to those who are supporting a loved-one with addiction problems and feel that they need to talk to a professional to work through their experiences.